MicrosoftDocs/memdocs/autopilot/tutorial/includes/verify-autopilot-profile-assignment.md

 Headings are driven by article context. -->

-Before deploying a device, ensure that an Autopilot profile has been assigned to a device group that the device is a member of.
-Autopilot profile assignment to a device can take some time after the Autopilot profile has been assigned to the device group or after the device has been added to the device group.
-To verify that the profile has been assigned to a device, follow these steps:
+Before deploying a device, ensure that an Autopilot profile is assigned to a device group that the device is a member of.
+Autopilot profile assignment to a device can take some time after the Autopilot profile is assigned to the device group or after the device is added to the device group.
+To verify that the profile is assigned to a device, follow these steps:

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).